InfusedMetrics/Data-exploration-Project---Power-BI-Electric-Vehicles-in-USA-/README.md

 ## Recommendations
 Focus on BEV Development:
-Leverage Tesla’s dominance in the BEV segment to identify key features driving their success which cn be looked into by the R&D Department.
+Leverage Tesla’s dominance in the BEV segment to identify key features driving their success which can be looked into by the R&D Department.
 Elysium should prioritize BEV models to align with the growing market preference for fully electric vehicles.

 Enhance Electric Range:
 R&D can look in to improving electric range, as the current average (67.8 miles) is a limitation for market competitiveness.
-Highlight extended range as a key selling point.

 Target Regional Opportunities:
 Given the dominance of EVs in Washington State, Elysium should consider launching in this region to capitalize on existing infrastructure and market acceptance.